awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 If your functions aren't active for a long period of time, Lambda reclaims its network interfaces, and the functions become `Idle`\.
 To reactivate an idle function, invoke it\.
 This invocation fails, and the function enters a `Pending` state again until a network interface is available\.

 If you update your function to access a different VPC, it terminates connectivity from the Hyperplane ENI to the previous VPC\.
 The process to update the connectivity to a new VPC can take several minutes\.
-During this time, Lambda connects funtion invocations to the previous VPC\.
+During this time, Lambda connects function invocations to the previous VPC\.
 After the update is complete, new invocations start using the the new VPC and the Lambda function is no longer connected to the older VPC\.

 For short\-lived operations, such as DynamoDB queries, the latency overhead of setting up a TCP connection might be greater than the operation itself\.
 To ensure connection reuse for short\-lived/infrequently invoked functions, we recommend that you use *TCP keep\-alive* for connections that were created during your function initialization, to avoid creating new connections for subsequent invokes\.
 For more information on reusing connections using keep\-alive, refer to [Lambda documentation on reusing connections](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-reusing-connections.html)[\.](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-reusing-connections.html)